France and Romania

 Political relations

-France traditionally benefits from a significant goodwill in Romania, which has its origins in Napoleon III’s support for the creation of the Romanian State, and later a lasting brotherhood of arms brought about during the First World War.
+France traditionally enjoys a significant goodwill in Romania, which has its origins in Napoleon III’s support for the creation of the Romanian State, and later a lasting brotherhood of arms forged during the First World War.
 Ties were maintained during the Communist period, with General de Gaulle visiting Romania in May 1968.
-Bilateral political dialogue has developed significantly since 1989 when France supported Bucharest’s dual candidacy to the European Union and NATO, and culminated in February 2008 with the signing of a strategic partnership agreement whose road map, renewed in 2013, was updated in 2016.
+Bilateral political dialogue has developed significantly since 1989 when France supported Bucharest’s dual candidacy to the European Union and NATO, and culminated in February 2008 with the signing of a strategic partnership agreement with a roadmap that was updated in 2013 and 2016 and, most recently, on 26 October 2020.

 Visits